viccoderz/Python-Data-Cleaning-FIFA21-DATASET/README.md

 1. **Python** for data cleaning tasks.
 2. **Pandas** was instrumental in data manipulation, cleaning and handling missing values.
 3. **NumPy** was utilized for mathematical operations and array handling during the cleaning process.
-4. **Jupyter Notebooks** provided an interactive environment for code development, exploration and documentation.
+4. **Google Collab** provided an interactive environment for code development, exploration and documentation.

 ### Data Cleaning Process